wofsauge/IsaacDocs/docs/Seeds.md

 ### Get·Start·Seed () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### int GetStartSeed ( ) {: .copyable aria-label='Functions' }
-The initial seed of this run.
-This seed is the one displayed in the pause menu, if turned into its string representation.
+The "start seed" is a number between 1 and (2^32 - 1) that is used to generate the random elements for the current run.
+When converted to string form, it is displayed on the pause menu.

+This method will return 0 if it is invoked in the main menu.

 ???- example "Example Code"
   This code turns the current run seed into its string representation.